Joint Revision Doctor

 Finally, keep in mind that good joint revision doctors will always exhaust all conservative treatment options before recommending surgery.
 However, your joint may be severely damaged, and if so, joint revision surgery may be the best choice for you.

-At University Orthopedic Surgeons, our joint revision specialists understand that pain can keep you from living life to the fullest.
-To schedule an appointment with one of our joint revision doctors, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.
+At University Orthopaedic Surgeons, our joint revision specialists understand that pain can keep you from living life to the fullest.
+To schedule an appointment with one of our joint revision doctors, call (865) 546-2663 for our UT Research Park and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

-Our years of experience and advanced training devoted to the care of orthopedic issues, including those that arise after joint replacement surgery, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our joint revision specialists, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, Dr. William Oros, Dr. Christine Seaworth, Dr. Scott Smith, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those that arise after joint replacement surgery, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our joint revision specialists, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Benjamin Kopp, Dr. Michael McCollum, Dr. Philip McDowell, Dr. William Oros, Dr. Christine Seaworth, Dr. Scott Smith, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-If you're experiencing complications after a joint replacement procedure, consult with one of our specialty-trained joint revision surgeons by requesting an appointment online or by calling (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+If you're experiencing complications after a joint replacement procedure, consult with one of our specialty-trained joint revision surgeons by requesting an appointment online or by calling (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.